BranchMetrics/cpp-branch-deep-linking-attribution/README.md

 ### Visual Studio

 The [Conan Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=conan-io.conan-vs-extension) automatically integrates the dependencies from your conanfile.txt into a Visual Studio project.
 Version 1.2.1 or later is required.

+See [BranchDemo](./BranchSDK-Samples/Windows/BranchDemo) for a working example and more information on using the Conan Visual Studio extension.

 **Note:**